kurt-krueckeberg/data-structures-cplus/notes/tree23.rst

      Promises: Merges one of the keys/values of pnode->parent with one of pnode's 2-node siblings to rebalance the tree.
 It shifts the children of the effected siblings appropriately, transfering ownership of the sole non-nullptr child of pnode, when pnode is an internal node, which only occurs during a recursive call to fixTree().

-     TODO: How can pnode sometimes have only one non-nullptr child?
-Is there a way to improved the logic so we don't have such an "strange" case of a node with only one real child when pnode is an internal node, and can we eliminate testing for this special case in each of switch case statements(near the end of each).

      */
     template<class Key, class Value> void  tree23<Key, Value>::merge3NodeWith2Node(Node *pnode, int child_index) noexcept